You'll love this calendar as much as I do. You'll love it because it will make you smile every day - and because your chickens are extraordinary too!

 It's that time of year again.
 You're looking for gifts for people who love chickens which will last all year through.

-Or you want to put a little something on a 'wishlist' as a heavy hint for your family.
+Or you want to put a little something on a 'wishlist' as a not-so-subtle hint for your family.

 Well, how about this for an idea?
-Not just a calendar - stunning pictures of the most stunning chickens - ever!
+Not just any old calendar - stunning pictures of the most stunning chickens - ever!

 The calendar is well printed on a good quality, heavy gloss paper.
 It looks expensive and to be honest, it's not cheap.
 But that quality makes it fairly resistant to tearing.